DenchiSoft/VTubeStudio/README.md

 	"messageType": "ArtMeshSelectionRequest",
 	"data": {
-		"textOverride": "This text is shown over the ArtMesh selection list.", "helpOverride": "This text is shown when the user presses the ? button.
-You can use \n for newlines."
+		"textOverride": "This text is shown over the ArtMesh selection list.", "helpOverride": "This text is shown when the user presses the ? button."
 		"requestedArtMeshCount": 5
 		"activeArtMeshes": [
 			"D_BODY_00",